 There are a few circumstances that qualify you for a VA loans:

-- You served 90 consecutive days of active service during wartime.
+- Served 90 consecutive days of active service during wartime.

-- You served 181 consecutive days of active service (not during wartime).
+- Served 181 consecutive days of active service (not during wartime).

-- You have 6 years of service in the National Guard or Reserves.
+- Have 6 years of service in the National Guard or Reserves.

-- You are a spouse of a service member who passed away during duty or a service-related disability.
+- A spouse of a service member who passed away during duty or a service-related disability.

 If any of the above applies to you, you are eligible for a VA loan.
-You can see if you meet the requirements, here.
+To see if you meet the requirements, click here.

 How They Work